In-Depth Analysis

 pros thumb up Strengths

-• No commissions or fees
+• No commissions on self-directed trades

 • Allows you to trade in fractional shares